Why Farm Fresh Milk Is Good For Kids

 A study on 'Detection of Adulteration in Milk Samples from Different Regions of Thuraiyur District in Tamil Nadu, India', published in the International Journal of Current Microbiology and Applied Sciences in 2017, found that the tested milk was adulterated with neutralisers (usually added to pass off milk that is old or of poor quality, as fresh), sodium chloride and a few other adulterants.

-Earlier in 2011, the National Survey on Milk Adulteration conducted by the Food Safety and Standards Authority of India (FSSAI), revealed that almost 70 per cent of milk sold in urban areas contained water, urea, detergents, skimmed milk powder, etc.
+Earlier, the National Survey on Milk Adulteration conducted by the Food Safety and Standards Authority of India (FSSAI), revealed that almost 70 per cent of milk sold in urban areas contained water, urea, detergents, skimmed milk powder, etc.